phpearth/docs/faq/general/configuration.md

 }
 ```

-When your application is using PHP-CLI, environment variables must be set with
+When your application is running in PHP CLI (which does not use web server),
-`export` on Linux servers:
+environment variables must be set also with `export` (for Linux servers):

 ```bash
 export APP_DATABASE_USERNAME="db_username"